Updated 22nd August 2024

 The buns are at their very best on the same day you make them.
 However, they will keep well in an airtight container for 2-3 days.
 They can also be frozen.

-I liked the size of the raspberry buns I made.
+I like the size of the raspberry buns I made.
 A perfect little treat to enjoy with a cuppa.
-But should you fancy making them a bit bigger that would work fine too.
-Just increase the cooking time accordingly.
+However, by all means make them bigger if you wish, just increase the cooking time accordingly.

-You can choose to fill the buns with anything you fancy instead of jam.
-Lemon or orange curd would work well and maybe also add a little grated orange or lemon zest to the mixture at the rubbed in stage to add a subtle flavour to match the filing.
-I would skip the vanilla extract should you choose to add a citrus flavoured filling.
+Fill the buns with anything you fancy instead of jam.
+Lemon or orange curd would work really well; maybe also add a little grated orange or lemon zest to the mixture at the rubbed in stage to add a subtle flavour to compliment the filing.
+Skip adding vanilla extract should you choose to add a citrus flavoured filling.

 The base recipe for the raspberry buns is low in sugar, which is great if you are on a low sugar diet.
 Just switch to sugar free jam and skip sprinkling on the sugar before baking.